lairdm/datamirror/README.md

 The primary goal has always been to rsync a set of directories to a portable hard drive I could swap.
 Because most of the portable hard drives were smaller than the original sources I needed a way to selectively mirror subsets of data.

+This whole script should probably be rewritten in Python and use a yaml config, but... maybe I'll get to that in another decade.

 ## Usage

     scripts/backup.sh [/path/to/configs] [false]